Okay, first things first. You cannot become LEED certified – not unless you are a building.

 LEED certified buildings command higher tenant rates.

-An increasing number of people across the world prefer living, shopping and working in LEED certified environments.
-Lower operating costs, benefits to the environment and increased productivity make it possible for LEED certified buildings to justifiably command a higher rent.
-And even as LEED certified buildings command higher tenant rates, about 92% of their space is occupied.
+An increasing number of people across the world prefer living, shopping, and working in LEED certified environments.
+Lower operating costs, benefits to the environment, and increased productivity make it possible for LEED certified buildings to justifiably a higher rent.
+And even though LEED certified buildings command higher tenant rates 92% of their space is occupied.

 As a system, LEED continues to evolve.